Significant population growth and economic development within South East Queensland is increasing pressure on our transport network.

 The project will reduce its impact on the environment by minimising carbon emissions, using innovative design and construction practices, and reducing and re-using construction materials.

-It is still early days and there is a lot of work to be done before the project is approved and construction gets underway, however community feedback will be sought to inform and shape the development of the project proposal and its delivery.
+While it is still early days and there is a lot of work ahead before the project is approved and construction gets underway, we have taken on board the community’s desire to minimise disruption